The Wound I Can Author: A Meditation on Cutting as Refuge from Dissociation

 In the underworld, Ofelia meets the faun, Pan—a figure who sees her without explaining her away.
 He does not rescue; he witnesses and guides.
 In this he stands in stark contrast to the adults above ground, who speak over her, betray her, or reduce her to a body to be controlled.

-This is closer to the therapist’s role—not a mythic creature, but someone who can stay with the person in the dark without trying to drag them prematurely into the light.
-Someone who recognizes the proto-language of pain and helps translate it, slowly, into shared meaning.
+This is closer to the therapist’s role—not a mythic creature, but someone who attempts to stay with the person in the dark without dragging them prematurely into the light, and who does not always succeed.
+Someone who recognizes the proto-language of pain and tries, often imperfectly, to translate it into shared meaning.
 Not a savior.
 Not a judge.
-A companion with knowledge of the labyrinth.
+A companion who sometimes loses the thread, sometimes misunderstands, sometimes feels pulled toward rescue or retreat—and who must notice these movements rather than act on them (Bion, 1962; Winnicott, 1963).

 The wound, like the labyrinth, becomes a site of possible transformation—not because it is inherently redemptive, but because it is approached with curiosity and care.
-Because someone is willing to tolerate years of pre-verbal expression—those long stretches when the only communication is withdrawal, or dissociation, or the sudden appearance of a fresh cut.
-And during those years, the therapist must bear a flood of countertransference feelings: the sense of being locked out, unable to reach the patient; fear, that the pain might escalate beyond what anyone can hold; confusion, when the meaning of the act slips just out of grasp; anger, when helplessness mutates into frustration; and grief, for the suffering that has no immediate relief.
+Because someone is willing to tolerate years of pre-verbal expression—those long stretches when the only communication is withdrawal, or dissociation, or the sudden appearance of a fresh cut (Bromberg, 1998).
+And during those years, the therapist must bear a flood of countertransference feelings: the sense of being locked out, unable to reach the patient; the desire to intrude into the patient’s life, to save them, to love the pain away with grand acts of “care”; fear, that the pain might escalate beyond what anyone can hold; confusion, when the meaning of the act slips just out of grasp; anger, when helplessness mutates into frustration; and grief, for the suffering that has no immediate relief.

 These reactions are not signs of failure; they are the emotional realities of entering another’s labyrinth.
 To stay with someone through that terrain requires enduring these states without retaliating, retreating, or demanding premature coherence.
 It means understanding that the cut itself is the patient’s language—imperfect, frightening, but still a form of communication—long before it becomes articulate.